Elliesaur/DiscordEventLogger/README.md

 - Add roles on reactions to messages
 - Create a bot in the bot, with the event "message" you can listen for new messages

+# Invite Link
+If you'd like to use the bot how it is, without customising it feel free to [click here to invite it to your server](https://discordapp.com/oauth2/authorize?client_id=685372647403814932&scope=bot&permissions=268815360).

+It requires several permissions, the biggest being managing roles.
+You are free to remove any that you think are too dangerous.
+Note that the bot will not be able to function entirely if you do remove them.

 # Installation
 - Install mongodb server community edition
 - Clone repo